 What happens to your body after 21 days?

 - Glowing skin

 Nutrition plays a critical role in the health of your skin, so by now you may be sporting a lovely glow thanks to increased vitamins and minerals, antioxidants and healthy fats, which are essential for collagen formation, as well as reducing inflammation.
 Less alcohol means your skin will also be better hydrated, reducing dryness and adding to your healthy hue.

 - Beating the bloat

-An increased fibre intake and overall healthier diet means more regular bowel movements and less bloating, which in turn means a happier digestive system and a more comfortable you.
+An increased fibre intake and overall healthier diet means better gut health, more regular bowel movements and less bloating, which in turn means a happier digestive system and a more comfortable you.

 - A better night’s sleep